victorgan/victorgan.github.io/_posts/2014-09-30-html-is-the-best-document-format.md

 - browsers
 - it's the best file explorer

-HTML disadvantages:

 - hard to constrain formatting
-- broken links,
+- broken links, possible
 - hard to create (compared to Google docs)

+## Google Docs

+- WYSIWYG: easy REPL/format editing feedback loop

 ## What you see is what you get